Peachtree City, Georgia

 Peachtree City is the largest city in Fayette County, Georgia, United States.
-As of the 2010 United States Census, it had a population of 34,364.
-Peachtree City is located in South Metro Atlanta.
+As of the 2020 census, it had a population of 38,244.
+Peachtree City is located in southern Metro Atlanta.

-Peachtree City is noted for its extensive use of golf carts.
+Golf carts are widely used in the city.
 Over 10,000 households in the city own golf carts, and most areas of the city can be reached via more than 100 mi of golf cart paths.